Norilsk Nickel: Chernogorskoye Field

 The field is located to the east of the Maslov Field near Mount Chernaya.
 An intrusion with a mineral composition similar to that of Norilsk 1 is up to 200 meters thick.
 In 2021, Russian Platinum signed a memorandum with VEB.RF and VTB to develop the field.
 The plans include open-pit mining in the eastern field section with an option for the subsequent underground development of its western part.

 Talnakh Ore Cluster

-The cluster is located below the Talnakh District and to its northeast, in the southwest of the Kharayelakh Geological Basin.
-Following the discovery of its rich reserves of copper-and-nickel ore, the cluster became Norilsk's primary source of mineral resources.
-Its proven resources include over 100 kinds of ore minerals, many of which were previously unknown to science: talnakhite, godlevskite, shadlunite, taimyrite, sobolevskite, mayakite, and more.
+The cluster is situated below the Talnakh District and to its northeast, in the southwestern part of the Kharayelakh Geological Basin.
+Following the discovery of its rich reserves of copper and nickel ore, the cluster became Norilsk's primary source of mineral resources.
+Its proven resources include over 100 kinds of ore minerals, many of which were previously unknown to science, such as talnakhite, godlevskite, shadlunite, taimyrite, sobolevskite, mayakite, and more.
 In 2021, Nornickel assessed the cluster's mineral reserves at 1,5 billion tonnes of ore, 11.2 million tonnes of nickel, 11.2 million tonnes of copper, and 231.7 million troy ounces of platinum-group metals.

 Talnakh Field

-The field stretches from north to south along the Norilsk-Khatanga Fault and includes its graben and the adjacent intrusions from the east.
+The field stretches from north to south along the Norilsk-Khatanga Fault.
+It includes its graben and the adjacent intrusions from the east.
 The primary development facilities are the Mayak, the Komsomolsky, and the Skalisty mines.